DEFRA/ffc-development-guide/standards/kubernetes/helm-charts.md

 - consuming Helm charts only need to define where there is variation from the base Helm chart

+- the library helps teams abstract complexity of Kubernetes resource definitions as well as providing a consistent approach to Helm chart development and container security

 ## Helm chart repository
-- Helm charts are published to a Helm chart repository using Azure Container Registry
+- Helm charts are published by CI to a Helm chart repository within [Azure Container Registry](https://azure.microsoft.com/en-us/products/container-registry/)

+- Helm charts are only published on a main branch build

+- Helm charts are automatically versioned by CI pipeline to be consistent with the application version

 - Helm charts for in flight Pull Requests are not published